Dear Friends of Heritage,

 When Ralph harnessed the horse for the trek to Rockport, he usually left Sackville around 8:30 a.m., went to Dorchester and Dorchester Cape and made it down to Hard Ledge by nightfall.
 From Hard Ledge, he crossed over to Peck’s Cove and onwards to the end of the road to Rockport.
 He sold goods to homes all along the way and customers put him up for the night.

 His best sellers were Rawleigh’s Red Liniment (“a good seller”), Rawleigh’s Medicated Ointment (60 cents) and Rawleigh’s Aspirin (100 tablets for 60 cents).
-Lemon and orange juices in 40 oz. jars were popular as well as cans of Cocoa powder to flavour desserts and to make chocolate cakes.
+Lemon and orange juices in 40 oz. jars were popular as well as cans of cocoa powder to flavour desserts and to make chocolate cakes.
 Ralph’s parting words to me were that he “always had a good day in Rockport… even though the people were poor”.

 I can only assume that on a cold January day in the 1930s, Ralph with his horse and sled must have been a welcome sight to many a Rockport family.

-The letters of Nathaniel Smith
+The Letters of Nathaniel Smith

-As we continue our series of the letters of Al’s great, great, great…. grandfather Nathaniel Smith, we find that Nathaniel is now settling into his new home in Cumberland (Fort Lawrence) just accross from Fort Cumberland (now Beauséjour) and he writes to his brother and sister back in England of his experiences in his new home.
+As we continue our series of the letters of Al’s great, great, great…. grandfather Nathaniel Smith, we find that Nathaniel is now settling into his new home in Cumberland (Fort Lawrence) just across from Fort Cumberland (now Beauséjour) and he writes to his brother and sister back in England of his experiences in his new home.
 As in my last installments, the original spelling is kept unchanged.